 The video currently has 43 million views on YouTube.

 What is Charles’ side of the story?

-The next day, Charles posted his own YouTube video, titled “Tati.”
+The next day, Charles posted his own YouTube video — which has also since been deleted — titled “Tati.”
 The eight-minute video shows a tearful Charles apologizing to Westbrook and her husband, stating: “I’m so disappointed in myself that I ruined a relationship that did mean so much to me, even if I didn’t do the best job of showing it all the time, and throughout all of this what sucks the most is I know there is nothing I can say or do to ever earn that friendship or trust back, but I don’t blame them for it.”